There are two grandstands on the Hamilton Straight at Silverstone which are named after Lewis Hamilton.

 Hamilton Straight A grandstand is covered.
 It has a roof over the top with a small lip that drops down at the front to provide some extra weather protection for people sat in the front row.
 There are no covers on the sides of the grandstand, however, so people sat on the end might get a bit wet however they will have a great, unobstructed view.

 Hamilton Straight B grandstand is not covered.
-It is completely open to the elements.
+It’s completely open to the elements.

 Hamilton Straight A

 The Hamilton A (previously Hamilton South) grandstand is the closer of the two Hamilton stands to the final corner of Club.
-It is just before the start / finish line and sits directly opposite the start of the pitlane and the podium.
+It is just before the start line but directly opposite the finish line and also sits opposite the start of the pitlane and the podium.

 Hamilton A grandstand is directly adjacent to the newly built Hilton Hotel, which is just to the left of it.
 This grandstand is South-East facing.